kellim/farmers-market-finder/README.md

 The code in this project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-Note that you will be responsible for following terms of service of the third party APIs used in this app.
+Note that you will be responsible for following terms of service of the third party APIs used in the code.